acycliq/visage/README.md

 The `cellBoundaries.tsv` should have two columns: `cell_id` and	`coords`.
 The `cell_id` is the same as the `Cell_Num` column from `cellData.tsv` and `coords` describes the boundaries and is a list of lists.
 Each sublist has the x, y coords of the points defining the polygon of the outer ring.
 The polygon should be a closed one, ie the first and the last pair of coordinates should be the same.

+##### 3.2.
+Cell-type info unavailable
+Suppose now that your data havent been processed by a cell calling algorithm hence the spot-to-cell and cell-to-cell type probabilities are missing.
+Everything else however like cell centroids, cell boundaries, spot coordinates etc are known.
+In this case, the cellBoundaries.tsv file is exactly the same as previously

+Cell_Num: The id of the cell (It matches the cell_id from the cellBoundaries.tsv)
+X: This will be the x-coord of the cell centroid.
+It is currently set to 0 as a dummy value
+Y: This will be the y-coord of the cell centroid.
+It is currently set to 0 as a dummy value
+Genenames: This will be a list of the genes assigned to the cell.
+Leave that as an empty list
+CellGeneCount: The total number of spots (dots) assigned to the cell.
+Leave that as an empty list
+ClassName: The will be a list of the most probable cell types (aka class name) of the cell.
+Leave that as a single element list [‘Generic’]
+Prob: The probabilities of each cell type.
+Leave that as a single element list [1.0]

+The geneData

+File geneData.tsv has now the following columns

+Gene.
+The gene name, the label of the the spot
+X. the x-coord of the spot
+Y: the y-coord of the spot
+Gene_id: Self explanatory
+neighbour: The cell_id of the cell that the spot will be assigned to with the highest prob.
+It is currently set to the dummy value of 0
+neighbour_array: A list of the cell_ids of the 4 closest to the spot cells.
+It is currently set to the dummy list [0]
+neighbour_prob: A list of the corresponding probabilities It expresses the prob that the cell will be “given” the particular spot.
+It is currently set to the dummy list [1.0]

 #### 4. Color schemes